UCSD-PL/veridrone/_drafts/2015-11-16-embedding-in-tla.markdown

 we're embedding.
-In this case we follow the standard approach of giving the language a *big-step operational semantics* in terms of an inductively-defined relation that describes the transitions of entire programs in terms of their starting an ending states.
+In this case we follow the standard approach of giving the language a *big-step operational semantics* in terms of an inductively-defined relation that describes the transitions of entire programs in terms of their starting and ending states.
-(Note that, because the semantics is total and deterministic, we could have just given it as a function.
+(Note that, because the semantics is total and deterministic. we could have just given it as a function.
 However, leaving it as a relation makes it easier to extend the system to nondeterministic or nontotal programs, though doing so in our case is future work.)